-Bilateral relations between Switzerland and Italy are based on a complex network of agreements.
-Regular meetings are held between government and official representatives of both countries, in addition to which there is also institutionalised contact between the two parliaments.
+Bilateral relations between Switzerland and Italy are based on a complex set of agreements.
+Regular meetings are held between government and official representatives of both countries, in addition to which there is institutionalised contact between the two parliaments.

-Around 500,000 Italian nationals live in Switzerland and they represent an important factor in relations between the two countries.
+Around 500’000 Italian citizens live in Switzerland.
+They represent an important part of relations between the two countries.

-The four Swiss schools are located in Milan, Bergamo, Rome, Catania.
+There are four Swiss schools, located in Milan, Bergamo, Rome and Catania.
 Swiss universities also maintain good and long-standing contacts with partner institutions in Italy.
-The creation of the University of Lugano (USI) and the University of Applied Sciences and Arts of Southern Switzerland (SUPSI) have made a major contribution to raising the level of importance attributed to academic and cultural exchange between Switzerland and Italy.
+The creation of the USI Università della Svizzera italiana and the University of Applied Sciences and Arts of Southern Switzerland (SUPSI) have helped to consolidate academic and cultural bonds between Switzerland and Italy.

-Moreover, academic exchange has benefited from the agreement on the mutual recognition of the equivalence of university qualifications.
-The Academic Commission, whose mandate is to encourage cooperation, promote double doctorate programmes and improve the recognition of academic qualifications, met for the first time in 2010.
+Moreover, academic cooperation has benefited from the agreement on mutual recognition of university qualifications.
+The scientific commission, whose mandate is to encourage cooperation, promote double doctorate programmes and improve the recognition of academic qualifications, met for the first time in 2010.

 Italian researchers and artists can apply for a Swiss Government Excellence Scholarship from the State Secretariat for Education, Research and Innovation (SERI).

 50’100 Swiss citizens were living in Italy in 2012.